I am a Researcher at Microsoft Research, New York City, a relatively new collaborative and interdisciplinary basic research lab.

 Before coming to Penn, I completed a Masters in Computer Science at Stanford where I got my first taste of research working with the Multiagent Group.
 Further back in the day, I was a carefree undergrad at BU.

 You might remember me as Jenn Wortman.
 When I got married, I took Vaughan (pronounced "von") as my "official" last name and moved Wortman to my middle name.
-I use both names professionally, and will answer to either.
+This never fails to confuse people.
+I use both names together professionally, but will answer to either.

 Get In Touch

 The best way to reach me is by email.
-I am jenn at both cs.ucla.edu and microsoft.com.
+I am jenn at microsoft.com.